byteface/domonic/docs/packages/html.rst

 	print(HTMLBeautifier.beautify(output, 4))

-Some primitive formatting is coming shortly
+For outputting pyml to a string there is a method in production called __pyml__() which may become repr. (but i'd been saving repr for logging)

-You can also use this vscode plugin on .pyml and it does a nice job.
+You can also use this vscode plugin on .pyml and it does a nice job. (inpsiration for the 'dentage' method)

 https://marketplace.visualstudio.com/items?itemName=mgesbert.indent-nested-dictionary